 Once your aerator is replaced, try the water test again to see if you still have cloudy water.
 If it’s still cloudy, you may have a bigger issue.

-Trying to fix this problem yourself is great, but, sometimes you just need some extra help.
+Trying to fix this problem yourself is great, but, sometimes you need some help from a professional plumber.

 After you perform the above water test and believe you have sediment in your water, it’s time to call a pro.
 Sediment can mean your water heater needs to be flushed or that the water company is doing some maintenance.